TobiasPSP/doneland_sources/Components/Power/BMS/README.md

 Let's examine the basic parameters you need in order to select the appropriate **BMS**:

 * **Strings:** How many batteries do you want to connect *in series*?
 In other words: what is the intended *total output voltage* of your battery pack?
 * **Current:** What is the maximum current you want to draw?
-In other words: at which current should the **BMS** disconnect the batteries to protect them?
+In other words: at which current should the **BMS** disconnect the batteries to protect them (and also *protect your load* should it cause a short circuit or suffer another failure)?
 * **Balancer:** Do you need *balancing capabilities*?
 In other words: do you use more than one battery and want to charge it through the **BMS**?

 ### Understanding *Strings*: 1S, 2S, 3S, 4S...